creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-11-Repaint-diffusion-model-inpainting.md

 &nbsp;

 Basically, the idea boils down to sampling from known and unknown regions at a given timestep.
-Since this sampling is done through all steps of the reverse diffusion process, the distribution of the intermediaries $$x_{t-1}$$ images matches the propriety of the distributions from a regular reverse diffusion process, thus filling the unknown region with a texture that matches the neighboring regions.
-The final result is an image with the known regions intact, and the unknown region filled with generated texture.
+Since this sampling is done through all steps of the reverse diffusion process, the distribution of the intermediary $$x_{t-1}$$ images match more and more the properties of the known image at each denoising steps.
+At the end of the process, the generated image is an image with **intact** known region, and a texture related to the known region which covers the unknown region.

 ![](/collections/images/Repaint/reverse_diffusion.gif)